tcassanelli/pyoof/README.rst

 Contact
 =======

-If you have any questions :confused:, about the code or theory sections, do not hesitate and raise an issue.
+If you have any questions about the code or theory sections, do not hesitate and raise an issue.
 You can also send me an email directly:

-- *tcassanelli@gmail.com*
+- tcassanelli *_at_* gmail.com